Periodic Multi-Year Review (PMYR) Grant

 - Reasonableness of the budget.

-Notification of awards will be made in December 2020.
+Notification of awards will be made by early December 2022.
 Grant recipients may request additional individual consultations from CTL staff throughout the grant period.

 For more information, contact Mei-Yau Shih.